 If you want to contact sponsors in the future, make sure you keep in touch after the event.
 A good option is to segment your email database.
+Use an email verification tool to ensure your emails hit the recipient’s inboxes rather than landing in their spam.
 Thus, you can write personalized messages to the company sponsor that promoted your latest event.

 Let them know how much money you raised and how this helps your community.
 Use tags in your social media posts, and give credit to your sponsors.
 This is the best way to make your relationship visible thus creating new sponsorship opportunities.

 This engagement must continue all year round.
 Keep inviting them to events, and ask them to follow you on your social media platforms.
 You’ll find that this is an effective way to create a sponsor pool and get new donors.